MicrosoftDocs/entra-docs/docs/identity/saas-apps/icims-tutorial.md

 ### Submit a support ticket for your SSO integration

-In this section, you'll submit a support ticket to request iCIMS technical support setup your SSO integration.
+In this section, you'll submit a support ticket to request iCIMS technical support to set up your SSO integration.

 1. Ask your iCIMS user admin to visit https://community.icims.com/login.
 2. Click Support > Create a Case.